 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the Company's operating activities (investments in international securities).

 The Company currently does not have a direct exposure to foreign currency risk.

 (II) EQUITY PRICE RISK